-The Corporation assesses its financial health to be "Good".
-The College's forecasts and financial projections to July 2023 indicate that it will be able to operate within this existing facility and covenants for the foreseeable future and that required loan repayments will be made.
-The College's projections include prudent assumptions around the recovery of commercial areas taking into account the anticipated ongoing impact of Covid-19 and the receipt of £2.725m in respect of the sale of the Spinney post year-end.
+The Corporation assesses its financial health to be "requires improvement".
+The College's forecasts and financial projections to July 2024 indicate that it will be able to operate within its cash reserves for the foreseeable future.
+The College's projections include prudent assumptions around the recovery of commercial areas following the pandemic.
+The high level of inflation will continue to reduce margins depending upon how long it continues.